 Amtrak, Washington Union Station Subbasement Structural Replacement

-Part of this 2nd Century plan is Amtrak’s Subbasement Structural Replacement Project which includes replacing existing antiquated infrastructure that supports the Amtrak run-through rail tunnel below the historic Washington Union Station.
+Part of the 2nd Century plan was Amtrak’s Subbasement Structural Replacement Project which included replacing existing antiquated infrastructure that supported the Amtrak run-through rail tunnel below the historic Washington Union Station.
 This rail tunnel connects the Northeast rail corridor to points south and is vital to intercity and commuter operations.

-For this project, Envision is providing design and construction scheduling services in coordination with the engineers, designers and Amtrak personnel to verify that the project’s operational stipulations and requirements are met.
-The construction schedule will be an evolving effort based on the design progress and means and methods in regards to constructability and will track and monitor the progress on the project to keep all parties informed.
+For this project, Envision is provided design and construction scheduling services in coordination with the engineers, designers and Amtrak personnel to verify that the project’s operational stipulations and requirements were met.
+The construction schedule was based on the design progress and means and methods in regards to constructability and tracked and monitored the progress on the project to keep all parties informed.

 - Design Scheduling